TEODEV77/teodev77/README.md

   #### RPA Developer (JAN-2022-JULY-2022)

-  * 💡 Analyze processes and determine their viability for possible self automation
+  * 💡 Analyzed processes and determined their viability for possible self-automation.
-  * 🤖 Building bots with UiPath
+  * 🤖 Built bots with UiPath
-  * 📲 Building apps with Power Apps
+  * 📲 Built apps with Power Apps
-  * 📝 Building bots docs
+  * 📝 Created documentation for bots.

 </details>